Call to connect with a licensed agent

 3. Missing forms

-While hiring a tax professional to prepare your taxes can avoid mistakes like this, you can save a good chunk of change by preparing your own taxes.
+While hiring a tax professional to prepare your taxes can help avoid mistakes, you can save a good chunk of change by preparing your own taxes.
+Be careful about missing forms – double-check that you have brokerage forms for investments (1099s) and any necessary retirement account forms.

 4. Ignoring the dotted line